Dating and Communication

 - Book: If the Buddha Dated by Charlotte Kasl.
 (New York: Penguin Books, 1999): "In this practical, playful, and spiritual guide, Dr. Kasl shows readers what it would be like to have the ancient wisdom of the Buddha to guide them through the dating process.
 Kasl brings a compassionate understanding to the anxiety and uneasiness of new love, and helps readers discover their potential for vibrant human connection based on awareness, kindness, and honesty."

-- Etiquette for the Scene by Rose in the Manners and Traditions section.
+- Etiquette for the Scene by Rose in the History and Protocol section.
 This is essential reading if you plan on meeting people at munches or play parties.

-- Polyamory and BDSM in the Manners and Traditions section: the choice to practice responsible non-monogamy
+- Polyamory and BDSM in the History and Protocol section: the choice to practice responsible non-monogamy